awslabs/aws-cloudfront-extensions/docs/en/deployment.md

 You can view the status of the stack in the CloudFormation Console in the Status column.
 You should receive a CREATE_COMPLETE status in approximately 15 minutes.

 To see details for the stack resources, choose the **Outputs** tab.
+You will find CloudFront Extensions console in **WebConsoleCloudFrontURL**.

 ## Lambda@Edge & CloudFront Functions collection